Codeinwp/visualizer/readme.txt

 ### ✨ YOU SHOULD USE VISUALIZER IF: ###

-* <b>You Own a Personal or Small Business Website:</b> You need a straightforward, powerful tool to enhance your website's visual appeal with interactive charts and tables.
+- **You Own a Personal or Small Business Website:** You need a straightforward, powerful tool to enhance your website's visual appeal with interactive charts and tables.
 Visualizer makes complex data understandable and engaging.

-* <b>You Run an Educational or Financial Institution:</b> For organizations that require regular reporting and data display, Visualizer offers comprehensive options for creating dynamic and informative charts and tables.
+- **You Run an Educational or Financial Institution:** For organizations that require regular reporting and data display, Visualizer offers comprehensive options for creating dynamic and informative charts and tables.
 This helps in better data analysis and presentation, aiding in decision-making and reporting.

-* <b>You Aim to Enhance SEO and User Engagement:</b> Using Visualizer’s interactive and responsive charts can significantly improve user engagement, keeping visitors on your site longer, which can positively impact your SEO rankings.
+- **You Aim to Enhance SEO and User Engagement:** Using Visualizer’s interactive and responsive charts can significantly improve user engagement, keeping visitors on your site longer, which can positively impact your SEO rankings.

-* <b>You are a Non-Profit Organizations:</b> Non-profits can use Visualizer to display the impact of their initiatives through data.
+- **You are a Non-Profit Organizations:** Non-profits can use Visualizer to display the impact of their initiatives through data.
 Create pie charts to show the distribution of spending or line charts to track donation trends over time, which can be powerful visuals for fundraising campaigns and annual reports.

-* <b>You are Financial Advisors and Economists:</b> Visualizer allows for detailed financial reporting and economic analyses with advanced chart types like candlestick and radar charts.
+- **You are Financial Advisors and Economists:** Visualizer allows for detailed financial reporting and economic analyses with advanced chart types like candlestick and radar charts.
 These tools can be used to depict stock performances, economic cycles, or budget allocations, providing clients with clear insights into financial matters.

-* <b>Regardless of Industry:</b> With over 30,000 happy active users and 160+ 5-star ratings, Visualizer has been employed across a broad range of industries, including healthcare, marketing, education, and finance, demonstrating its versatility and effectiveness in any field.
+- **Regardless of Industry:** With over 30,000 happy active users and 160+ 5-star ratings, Visualizer has been employed across a broad range of industries, including healthcare, marketing, education, and finance, demonstrating its versatility and effectiveness in any field.

-<b>Types of charts you can create with Visualizer:</b> Visualizer WordPress graph and charts plugin provides a variety of charts that are optimized to address your WordPress data visualization needs.
+**Types of charts you can create with Visualizer:** Visualizer WordPress graph and charts plugin provides a variety of charts that are optimized to address your WordPress data visualization needs.
 In the free version, it has line charts, bar charts, pie charts, table charts.
 These charts are based on pure HTML5/SVG technology (adopting VML for old IE versions), so no extra plugins are required.
 Adding these charts to your page can be done in a few simple steps.

 - **Table:** Tables are extremely useful tools for displaying organized data.
 We use the datatable library to offer you endless customization options for any table needs you might have.
 [Click here to see demo](https://demo.themeisle.com/visualizer/table-chart/).
 - **Pie Chart:** Pie charts are simple visualizations that allow you to easily illustrate the proportion of your data to your users.
 [Click here to see demo](https://demo.themeisle.com/visualizer/pie-chart/).